 - a short report with technical information, including the mission statement of the host organization (max.
 2 pages);

-- a scientific report (in most cases) about the work conducted and the results/discussion of the research, comparable to a (small) thesis (report paper, max.
+- a research report (in case of a research internship) about the work conducted and the results/discussion of the research, comparable to a (small) thesis (research report, max.
 20 pages);

 The report should always be written in English.
 The method of reporting may in some cases be in conflict with the interest of the internship provider.
 The internship provider may, in advance or on the basis of the results of your research, insist on a certain degree of confidentiality of the report.
 This needs to be agreed beforehand.
 Sensitive information can also be presented in an encrypted format.
 The chair group remains responsible for the education and satisfactory conclusion.